 The ISTS Board of Directors has approved a Small Grant Program to help ISTS members and local communities achieve their sea turtle-related research, conservation, and education goals.
 This decision illustrates the interest of the ISTS to support its members in their efforts to fulfill the Vision and Mission of the Society.

-The program has a total of US $5,000 for grants of up to US $ 1,500 each to support projects aimed at generating knowledge, applying and/or assessing conservation measures, and supporting community outreach, awareness, and education initiatives.
+The program will provide four grants of up to US $1,500 each to support projects aimed at generating knowledge, applying and/or assessing conservation measures, and supporting community outreach, awareness, and education initiatives.
 Building capacity for local leadership and community-based conservation relevant to sea turtles and their habitats are also major aims of the program.

 Previous Small Grant Winners